Claudio-C-Santos/MS4-peacefulmind.art/README.md

 # Peacefulmind.art

-This e-commerce platform was was designed and built in order to scale an already existing business.
+This e-commerce platform that was designed and built to scale an already existing business.
 This business is the selling of handmade craft jewelry which has been running on Instagram using DMs to complete the sell.
 The intention is to automate most of the processes and allow the store owner to reach a bigger number of clients and allow them to make their payments securely and hassle free via Stripe's payment system.
 With this platform up and running, the store owner only needs to monitor the orders and post them itself.
 The platform requests the client to create an account in order to save their details and previous orders so make future purchases more efficient and easy for the client.